Beyond Zero-Shot Interpretation

 Implications for Interpretability

 Scaling interpretation.
 As models grow, human interpretation capacity does not scale.
-Trained self-explainers offer a path to interpretability that scales with model capability.
+Trained self-explainers and reusable adapters can amortize part of an audit, while leaving validation to targeted tests.

 Complementary to other methods.
 Trained explanation does not replace techniques like patching or probing.
 It builds on them, using their outputs as training data to create more scalable interpretation tools.